Tasty Recipes for the Home Cook

 Description

-This easy New England Shrimp Boil with Mussels is a seafood lover and meat eater’s delight.
-With potatoes, onion, corn, Portuguese sausages, hot dogs, shrimp and mussels, it has it all.
-It is an easy one-pot meal that never disappoints!
+This easy New England Shrimp Boil with Mussels is a feast to behold.
+It has it all: potatoes, onion, corn, Portuguese sausages, hot dogs, shrimp and mussels.
+This is an easy one-pot meal that never disappoints!

 Ingredients